almex/Raildelays/README.md

 * Route log

 iRail can query a timetable per train and per date or a liveboard per station.
-In contrario, Raildelays can query the route log of a train.
+In contrario, Raildelays can query the route log of a train. iRail is capabale to give route log for a vehicule but only for the date of today and only the effective time. iRail can't search delays within the past while Raildelays can.

 ### Timetable (futur)
 When we talk about train timetable or scheduling we only talk about what is the planed route for a train.